91emilpettersson/MovieTheater/README.md

 ### Backend
 The backend is split up in seperate projects to clarify their different areas of concern.
 The controller is kept in the API-project and is responsible for acccepting calls to the endpoints.
 This is also the startup project.
 Mediator-requests and handlers transfer data from the controller to the domain-layer.
 This makes it possible to change where the data is sent without changing the controller directly.
 These are kept in the Application-project.
 The domain logic is kept in the Domain-project and it makes calls to the mock-database that is in the Data-project.
 There is a lock to make sure that there are no concurrent operations on the database.

 The project uses dependency injection, making use of public interfaces and internal classes that implement them.
-This makes it possible to switch out the implementation without chaning the place where it is used and decreases coupling within the project.
+This makes it possible to switch out the implementation without changing the place where it is used and decreases coupling within the project.
 It also makes the project more secure and allows us to mock up classes by using the interfaces they implement.

 There are two test projects.
 Domain.Test holds unit tests for the Domain logic.
 And API.Test holds the Integration Tests, it was chosen because the controller is the starting point of the Integration tests.